 The DCC shall ensure that each DCC Gateway Connection Performance Report is made available to be accessed (via the mechanism described in clause 1.27) by the relevant DCC Gateway Party at any time in the six month period following the provision of the report.

-The DCC shall ensure that each DCC Gateway Connection Performance Report shall include values for each of the data elements set out in Table 1 (DCC Gateway Connection performance measures) in respect of the performance of the relevant DCC Gateway Connection during the reporting period.
+The DCC shall ensure that each DCC Gateway Connection Performance Report shall include values for each of the data elements set out in Table 1 (DCC Gateway Connection performance measures) in respect of the performance of the relevant DCC Connect Gateway Connection during the reporting period.

 The DCC shall ensure that each DCC Gateway Connection Performance Report is provided in a Portable Document Format (PDF).